CMB-S4/fabric_investigation/slicegen/README.md

 fabric_objects allow CMB-S4 to create and use a topology of nodes and networks supporting the project's "prompt" use case.
-Four kinds of objects are used to instaniate FABRIC resources: 1)A CfSlice object collects all other object, commands them, and represents the notion of slice within FABRIC 2) A CfNode objects describe nodes.
-3)CfNetwork objects descibe networks.
+Four kinds of objects are used to instantiate FABRIC resources: 1)A CfSlice object collects all other objects, invode the object's methods, and represents the notion of slice within FABRIC 2) A CfNode objects describe nodes.
+3)The CfNetwork objects describe networks.
+In FABRIC. a network is the network withing a site.
 4) CfNic objects describe how nodes connect to networks.
-Additionally, a CfCmds objects send commands to nodes.
-(however use planner.py to send large number of commands to nodes)
+Additionally, CfCmds objects send commands to nodes.  (however use planner.py to send large number of commands to nodes)

-A file of python object declarations is the configuration file, for an example see the quickstart section, below). onfiguration file specifies a slice, and any number of network, node and nic objects.
+A file of python object declarations is the configuration file.
+For an example, see the quickstart section, below.
+A Configuration file specifies a slice,  and any number of network, node and nic objects.
 The configuration file processing program , *planner.py* will import the configuration file and cause the objects to be instantated.